|

 restrict their use to only the upper-case ANZAC.

-The following three organisations appear to have policies
+The following two organisations appear to have policies

 to use the upper-case ANZAC for all or most of the expressions:

-- the RSL, and
+- the RSL (Returned and Services League), and

-- the ANZAC Day Commemoration Committee of Queensland (anzacday.org.au)
+- the ANZAC Day Commemoration Committee of Queensland (anzacday.org.au).

 available on their websites you need to be aware that they have chosen to

 prefer "ANZAC" over "Anzac".
+A third organisation, the Australian War Memorial,

 "ANZAC Day".